lvlivingston/bamabargainbarn/readme.md

 It will be a responsive eCommerce web application hosted on Heroku utilizing Django with Python, React, PostgreSQL, HTML, CSS, and the payments API from Stripe.

 ###### **API Details**
-The web application utilizes the third-party API from [Stripe](https://stripe.com/docs) (which allows free test development).
+The web application utilizes two third-party APIs.
+The first is for payments from [Stripe](https://stripe.com/docs/implementation-guides/core-payments) (which allows free test development).

 [ADD MORE DESCRIPTION HERE ONCE GETTING SETUP]